ashleybc/metagenome-only/dependencies/readme.md

 ## bbtools

-[bbtools](https://jgi.doe.gov/data-and-tools/bbtools/)is a package created and maintained by the Joint Genome Institute
+[bbtools](https://jgi.doe.gov/data-and-tools/bbtools/) is a package created and maintained by the Joint Genome Institute

 bbtools can be [conda installed](https://anaconda.org/agbiome/bbtools) on Linux or [Homebrew installed](https://formulae.brew.sh/formula/bbtools) on Mac OS X